iBz-04/Seeker-o1/instructions/Valuable Concepts.md

 - Environment-specific configurations
 - Sensible defaults with override options

-### Adaptation for ANUS:
+### Adaptation for seeker-o1:
-ANUS can adopt this pattern while enhancing it to support its more complex configuration needs for multi-agent setups and tool ecosystems.
+seeker-o1 can adopt this pattern while enhancing it to support its more complex configuration needs for multi-agent setups and tool ecosystems.